-- 1. To avoid connection failure, it is recommended that you directly connect your device with an Ethernet cable for a videoconference.
+- 1. To avoid connection failure, it is recommended that you directly connect your device with an ethernet cable for a video-conference.
 If that option is not available, you may want to get as close as possible to your wireless router to receive the best connection. - 2.
 For quick multitasking, it may be helpful to use multiple devices such as your laptop and cell phone, or two laptops/computer monitors to access and review documents while continuing to maintain attention to the IHO and other participants in the meeting. - 3.
 It may be helpful for participants and witnesses to have some familiarity with programs such as Microsoft Word and Adobe Acrobat.
 You may want to download any free viewing applications for you to access documents that are saved in those formats. - 4.
-It may be helpful to review tutorials in advance of the scheduled videoconference to avoid any delays accessing the meeting.
-Things to make note of:

-- A. Free account signup, application download on devices you are using - B. Screen sharing to share any documents - C. Mute, volume, video, and speaker options - D. Accessing breakout room - 5.
-General Microsoft Teams tutorials can be found at the following links: - A. Microsoft's "How to Join a Teams Meeting" at support.office.com/en-us/article/join-a-teams-meeting-078e9868-f1aa-4414-8bb9-ee88e9236ee4 - B. Tips on How to Customize Your View in Teams at youtube.com/watch?v=stLLb7EjLs4
+It may be helpful to review tutorials in advance of the scheduled video-conference to avoid any delays accessing the meeting.
+Things to make note of/familiarize yourself with: - A. Free account signup/downloading any necessary applications on devices you are using - B. Screen sharing (to share any documents) - C. Mute, volume, video, and speaker options - D. Accessing the breakout room - 5.
+General Microsoft Teams tutorials can be found at the following links: - A. Microsoft's "How to Join a Teams Meeting" at support.office.com/en-us/article/join- a-teams-meeting-078e9868-f1aa-4414-8bb9-ee88e9236ee4 - B. Tips on How to Customize Your View in Teams at youtube.com/watch?v=stLLb7EjLs4